 At first the club was called “Church House”, but Colonel Reginald May proposed - despite of Head Army Chaplain Neville Talbot's protest - to call it “Talbot House” after Gilbert Talbot, Neville’s brother who died on 30th July 1915.
 Gilbert Talbot became the symbol of a “Golden Generation” of young men who sacrificed their lives in the war.

 Tubby was in charge of the clubhouse and wanted to make sure that there was a cosy and homely atmosphere for all, regardless of rank and status.
 The sign on the door of Tubby's office, the chaplains room, still reads:

 This sentence became one of the pillars of the house.
-Everyone that entered did so as a human being and not as a soldier or officer.
+Everyone who entered did so as a member of the human race and not as a soldier or officer.
 Orders were also prohibited in the house.
 Tubby insisted that Talbot House had to be a place where people could forget about the war for just a moment.
 The sign next to the front door saying: "To pessimists, way out!" speaks volumes in this respect.
-The house is full of similar signs that, by making something clear in a humorous way, subtly take away the need for orders.
+The house is full of similar signs that, by making something clear in a humorous way, subtly takes away the need for orders.
 Keeping a soldiers club without order and discipline might seem impossible, but by doing this Tubby succeeded none the less.

 ...the building dates back to the early 18th century.
 The top floor, attic, back porch and current facade were built on later.